Code4HR/adopt-a-drain-legacy/README.md

 ## Seed Data
     bundle exec rake db:seed

+Raw data for VB storm drains came in shapefile and was used to create seeds.rb.
+Data and utilities can be found in vb_storm_data.

+1. Download GDAL, which contains the ogr2ogr utility.
+2. Convert the shapefile to GeoJSON using the following command.

+    ogr2ogr -f GeoJSON -t_srs EPSG:4326 storm_catch.json Storm_Catch_Basin.shp

+3. Open json_to_ruby.py and modify the input and output file paths to be correct for your system then run the script.

 ## Contributing
 In the spirit of [free software][free-sw], **everyone** is encouraged to help improve this project.